-I’ll post a dessert later, but I couldn’t resist sharing this pasta recipe.
-It’s healthy, perfect for spring, and looks quite pretty on the plate; though I do apologize for this picture.
+I’ll post a dessert later, but I couldn’t resist sharing this Penne with Roasted Asparagus recipe.
+It’s healthy, perfect for spring, and looks quite pretty on the plate, though I do apologize for this picture.
 I’m not used to taking photos of food as a I cook it (with baking it’s more leisurely paced, with cooking I have to serve it hot), so this photo is just something I shot with my phone.

 Anyhow, last night was my first time making this, but it’s open to all kinds of improvisation and I suppose next time I’ll be adding wine, swapping out vegetables and using different herbs.
 Or maybe not.
 This was really good as written.